aptiko/enhydris/doc/dev/database.rst

       The :class:`~enhydris.models.Gentity` to which the time series refers.

-   .. attribute:: enhydris.models.Timeseries.variable
+   .. attribute:: enhydris.models.Timeseries.variable_type

-      The :class:`~enhydris.models.Variable` of the time series.
+      The :class:`~enhydris.models.VariableType` of the time series.

    .. attribute:: enhydris.models.Timeseries.unit_of_measurement